-The milk that’s left after removing the cream is still very sweet and good (doesn’t seem watery like skim cow milk) – maybe that’s an advantage of having Nigerian Dwarf goats with their very high butterfat content milk.
+The milk that’s left after removing the cream is still very sweet and good (doesn’t seem watery like skim cow milk) – maybe that’s the advantage of having Nigerian Dwarf goats with their very high butterfat content milk (see 5 Reasons to Choose Nigerian Dwarf Goats for Milk).

 After whisking for a while, it will form whipped cream.